A comprehensive analysis of the pod peas, a lush green ingredient in spring! Here's how delicious it is and how we recommend eating it!

 procedure

-peas, remove the strings.
-Soak the wood ear mushrooms and remove the stems.
-Cut the bacon into bite-sized pieces. - Cooking the eggs
+by removing the strings from the snow peas.
+Rehydrate the wood ear mushrooms and remove the tough ends, and cut the bacon into bite-sized pieces. - For the eggs

-, add the eggs and stir-fry.
-Remove from the heat and then add the ginger, wood ear mushrooms and snow peas in that order and stir-fry. - seasoned
+and add the eggs, then stir-fry.
+Remove from the wok and set aside.
+Then add the ginger, wood ear mushrooms, and snow peas in that order and stir-fry together. - Season

-sake and 1 teaspoon of salt, add the bacon and continue to fry.
-Add the eggs and mix well, then sprinkle with pepper.
+with 1 tablespoon of sake and 1 teaspoon of salt, add the bacon and sauté further.
+Return the eggs to the pan and mix, then sprinkle with pepper.

 Simmered peas: simple Japanese seasoning